modcomlearning/shop/README.md

 ## Step 1.
 ### Create a New Project using Empty Activity, Open your build.gradle(Module) add below lines , these are dependancies we will need in our project
+#### Glide will be used to Load images, Loopj will help us get data from our API and GSON to make data in the right format to be used by RecyclerAdapter
 ```
 dependencies {